 - Other strategies that can be used for long-term or even emergency nursing home planning needs.

 As with most planning efforts, these strategies are best employed well in advance of any nursing home need.
 Gifting and other transfer strategies can be especially problematic, particularly when they are done within the five-year period directly preceding your Medi-Cal application.
-Medicaid is empowered by federal law to look back over the five-year period prior to any application filing, and can choose to count transfers made during that period as countable assets.
+Medi-Cal is empowered by federal law to look back over the five-year period prior to any application filing, and can choose to count transfers made during that period as countable assets.
 That can result in applicants not only being denied the benefits they need, but receiving an ineligibility penalty as well.

 To avoid that negative consequence, always rely on a California elder law and nursing home planning attorney to assist you with your Medi-Cal strategy.